-This gas-fired water heater is design certified by CSA International under the American National Standard Z21.10.1, CSA 4.1-M, Z21.10.3 and CSA 4.3 most current editions at the time of manufacture.
+This gas-fired water heater's design is certified by CSA International under the American National Standard Z21.10.1 and CSA 4.1-M, most current editions at the time of manufacture.
 This is a category III water heater.